DLA British Curriculum subjects: Maths, Science, Economics

 Be 23 years of age or older

-You are competant in English
+You are competent in English

 You are able to study and write exams in English